Kassel: Economy

 Several international operating companies have factories or headquarters in the city (Volkswagen, Mercedes Benz, SMA, Wintershall, Krauss-Maffei Wegmann, Rheinmetall, Bombardier).
-The city is home of several hospitals; the public Klinikum Kassel is one of the largest hospitals in the federal state, offering a wide range of health services.
+The city is home to several hospitals; the public Klinikum Kassel is one of the largest hospitals in the federal state.

 Geography

 Kassel is the largest city in the north of the federated state of Hesse in the south-western part of Germany, about 70 kilometers northwest of the geographic center of Germany.

 It is located on both sides of the river Fulda.
 Kassel's deepest point is in the north-eastern Fulda valley at 132.9 m above sea level.

 The urban area of Kassel is divided into 23 local districts, each of which has a local council with a local mayor as chairman.
 The local councils are elected every five years by the population of the local districts.
 The local advisory board can be heard on all important issues affecting the local district.
 However, the final decision on a measure rests with the Kassel city council.